Biography

 Characterization of Active Microcantilevers Using Laser Doppler Vibrometry Book Chapter

-In: Vibration Engineering for a Sustainable Future , Chapter 45, Springer, 2021, ISBN: 978-3-030-48153-7.
+In: Vibration Engineering for a Sustainable Future , Chapter 45, Springer, 2021, ISBN: 978-3-030-48153-7, (This work was supported by the Australian Research Council Discovery Project DP170101813).

 @inbook{Ruppert2021b,